noahehall/theBookOfNoah/0current/git.md

 ### caches

 - once the cache is created, it is available to all workflows in the same repository
-- dont store any sensitive info in te cache of public repos
+- dont store any sensitive info in the cache of public repos
   - especially cmdline programs like `docker login` which store creds in a config file
   - anyone with read access can create a pull request and access the contents of the cache
     - even with forks by making a pull request to the base branch